 Now without further ado, let’s get rolling!

 - Room treatment and size.
 How big is the room you will be mixing in?
-Small/Medium sized bedroom?
+Small/Medium-sized bedroom?
 Professional studio?
 Large living room type area?
 This may be the most important consideration.
-If you’re in smallish bedroom, you’re not going to want large speakers.
-First off they will be too loud, and second they will sound terrible without Acoustic Room Treatment.
+If you’re in a smallish bedroom, you’re not going to want large speakers.
+First, they will be too loud, and second, they will sound terrible without Acoustic Room Treatment.
 The good news is that you can get away with 5″ speakers in a smaller room with little to no room treatment.
-For instance, my LSR 305’s sound fine in my medium sized bedroom with no acoustic panels or bass traps.
+For instance, my LSR 305’s sound fine in my medium-sized bedroom with no acoustic panels or bass traps.
 However, they will sound even better with panels, and it’s something that I plan to invest in soon.
 You should as well, especially if you plan to upgrade to 8″ monitors in the future.

 - Your audio interface.
 This is an important one because it enables you to hear the sound!
-You could opt for a mixer as well, it just depends on if you’re more hands on with mixing or if you like to use software.
+You could opt for a mixer as well, it just depends on if you’re more hands-on with mixing or if you like to use separate software.
 I personally prefer software.
 Check out my article on bit depth vs. sample rate to learn more about how your computer processes the sound from said interface!
-You can also check out my Focusrite Scarlett 2i2 Review for a good entry level unit.
+You can also check out my Focusrite Scarlett 2i2 Review for a good entry-level unit.

 That said, all of these are great options for mixing, and have come up the most times in my search.
-Keep in mind I’ve been digging around on an off for awhile now, so I have a pretty good idea of what the deali0 is.
+Keep in mind I’ve been digging around on and off for a while now, so I have a pretty good idea of what the deali0 is.
 Lol.

 Best budget mixing monitors